philc/shoulda.js/README.markdown

 Shouda.js
 =========

 Shoulda.js is a micro JavaScript unit testing framework inspired by Shoulda for Ruby.
 It gives you a tight syntax for writing terse, readable unit tests.
-It weights in at under 300 lines and makes no assumptions about your JavaScript environment or libraries.
+It weighs in at under 300 lines and makes no assumptions about your JavaScript environment or libraries.

 Example usage
 -------------